solana-labs/solana/docs/src/proposals/simple-payment-and-state-verification.md

-Together, the transaction merkle and optimistic confirmation proofs can be provided over RPC to subscribers by extending the existing signature subscrption logic.
+Together, the transaction merkle and optimistic confirmation proofs can be provided over RPC to subscribers by extending the existing signature subscription logic.
 Clients who subscribe to the "Confirmed" confirmation level are already notified when optimistic confirmation is detected, a flag can be provided to signal the two proofs above should also be returned.

-It is important to note that optimistcally confirming `B` also implies that all ancestor blocks of `B` are also optimistically confirmed, and also that not all blocks will be optimistically confirmed.
+It is important to note that optimistically confirming `B` also implies that all ancestor blocks of `B` are also optimistically confirmed, and also that not all blocks will be optimistically confirmed.